lacoco-lab/lacoco-lab.github.io/courses/langmod-cogmod-2023/index.markdown

 Please register on the forum on CMS.

-Starting from the fourth week (Nov 13), every student submits one question about the readings by Monday evening.
+Starting from the fourth week (Nov 13), every student submits one question about the readings by Monday noon.
 Questions are graded on a 3-point scale (0: no question submitted, 1: superficial question, 2: insightful question).

 ### Presentations